 Shawn Liu

 Shawn Liu is the Director of Communications for the VHA Homeless Programs Office, where they are responsible for developing strategic communications that enhance efforts to prevent and end homelessness among Veterans and their families.
 They are also the host of Ending Veteran Homelessness, a monthly podcast that offers a look into our nationwide efforts to help Veterans experiencing and at risk of homelessness.
-Their previous work with VA included supporting VA's efforts to house more than 40,000 homeless Veterans in 2022, integrating VA homeless programs into the department's broader suicide prevention efforts, and implementing racial equity within VA's homeless programs.
+Their previous work with VA included supporting VA's efforts to house more than 40,000 homeless Veterans in 2022, integrating VA homeless programs into the department's broader suicide prevention efforts, and implementing racial equity within VA's homeless programs (Internal to VA).

 Kenny Bruemmer